fanoframework/fano-fcgid/README.md

 ```
 On Apache, you will need to enable `mod_fcgid`.
 If correct module not loaded, above virtual host will cause `app.cgi` is downloaded instead of executed.

-For example, on Debian, this will enable `mod_fcgid` module.
+For example, on Debian, this will install and enable `mod_fcgid` module.

 ```
+$ sudo apt install libapache2-mod-fcgid
 $ sudo a2enmod fcgid
 $ sudo systemctl restart apache2
 ```